khalid-el-masnaoui/Performance-Observability-Profiling-Pipeline/README.md

 The `k6` service can be used to generate synthetic load.

 The default script is at `k6/ingest_slow_requests.js` and is launched through `k6/entrypoint.sh`.
+## Example Of The Generated Slack Alert & flamegraphs
 **Note** : You can also load test the application using `testing/makefile`